kua23/diceCTF/winter/README.md

+# winter

+Category: Cryptography

+A simple implementation of the Winternitz signature scheme.

+## Solution
 Basic aim is we have to provide a message to the server which generates a signature for this and once we do this, we have to generate another message having the same signature